 One big sticking point of switching to an electric vehicle is high list prices.
 However, we're here to show how affordable an EV can be, and have rounded up the best electric car deals on offer in the UK.

-Many electric car deals are PCP car finance deals.
-These are a long-term financial agreement that comprise an up-front deposit and monthly payments over a set period of, say, three or four years.
-They often benefit from 0% APR.
+Many electric cars are made available with PCP car finance.
+These are a long-term financial agreement that comprise an up-front deposit and monthly payments over a set period of, say, two to five years.
+They can benefit from 0% APR.

-At the end of the finance deal, buyers can hand the car back with nothing more to pay, or buy the car outright by paying off a lump sum – or, most often, use the collateral in the car to put towards another new car deal.
+At the end of the finance deal, buyers can hand the car back with nothing more to pay, or buy the car outright by paying off a lump sum – or, most often, use the collateral in the car to put towards another new-car PCP deal.

 Electric car deals are also available on outright hire purchase (HP) packages, while other deals simply offer considerable up-front savings for those who may want to pay cash.